Albert Bond Lambert: Aviation

 In 1909, Lambert met the Wright Brothers, and purchased his first airplane from them.
 He took flying lessons from Orville Wright, and in 1911 became the first St. Louis resident to hold a pilot's license.
-During World War I, he served in the Aviation Section of the United States Army Signal Corps, as an instructor in ballooning and parachuting.
+During World War I, he organized and financed a training school in St. Louis for balloonists; the school was incorporated into the Army Signal Corps and moved to Texas.
+Lambert was commissioned as a major and served as the unit's commanding officer.

-One of Lambert's first flight instructors was Orville Wright.
-In 1926, a young Charles Lindbergh visited this home while looking for financial support for his proposed transatlantic flight.
+In 1926, a young Charles Lindbergh visited his home while looking for financial support for his proposed transatlantic flight.
 Lambert offered financial support to Lindbergh and encouraged others to do the same.
-In return for this financial support, Lindbergh's plane was named The Spirit of St. Louis.
-Furthermore, St. Louis' Lambert Airport was later named after Albert Bond Lambert.
+In return for this support, Lindbergh's plane was named The Spirit of St. Louis.

-In 1925, for $68,000, Lambert purchased Kinloch Field of Kinloch, Missouri, a 170 acre field northwest of St. Louis, which had been used for hot air balloon ascensions and the first international air meet.

-Lambert, at his own expense, developed the field with runways and hangars.
-In 1927 he was one of the St. Louis committee of backers of Charles Lindbergh's purchasing of his airplane The Spirit of St. Louis for his epoch-making transatlantic solo trip to Paris.
-Lindbergh was at the time a resident of St. Louis as well as an airmail pilot flying the mail between St. Louis and Chicago.
-The following year, 1928, Lambert sold the field to the city of St. Louis for $68,000, the same price he had paid for it before making improvements.
-St. Louis Lambert International Airport thus became one of the first municipal airports in the nation.
+In 1925, for $68,000, Lambert purchased Kinloch Field in Kinloch, Missouri, a 170 acre field northwest of St. Louis, which had been used for hot air balloon ascensions and the first international air meet.
+At his own expense, Lambert developed the field by adding hangars and a passenger terminal.
+In 1928, Lambert sold the airfield to the city of St. Louis for $68,000, the same price he had paid for it before making improvements.
+The St. Louis Lambert International Airport, of which he is the namesake, is located on the same site and was the first municipally owned airport in the country.

 Family

 Lambert was married to Myrtle McGrew, daughter of the George F. McGrews of St. Louis.
-They had a daughter, Myrtle and sons, Albert Bond Lambert Jr., Don L. Lambert and George Lea Lambert.
-George, a pilot instructor, died in an airplane accident on July 29, 1929 in St. Louis, Missouri.
+They had a daughter, Myrtle, and sons, Albert Bond Lambert Jr., Don L. Lambert and George Lea Lambert.
+George, a pilot instructor, died in an airplane accident on July 29, 1929, in St. Louis, Missouri.